whosaysni/robotframework-ja/docs/userguide/ExecutingTestCases/OutputFiles.rst

 Removing and flattening keywords
 --------------------------------

-Most of the content of `output files`_ comes from keywords and their log messages.
+Most of the content of :ref:`output files` comes from keywords and their log messages.
 When creating higher level reports, log files are not necessarily needed at all, and in that case keywords and their messages just take space unnecessarily.
-Log files themselves can also grow overly large, especially if they contain `for loops`_ or other constructs that repeat certain keywords multiple times.
+Log files themselves can also grow overly large, especially if they contain :ref:`for loops` or other constructs that repeat certain keywords multiple times.

 In these situations, command line options :option:`--removekeywords` and :option:`--flattenkeywords` can be used to dispose or flatten unnecessary keywords.
-They can be used both when `executing test cases`_ and when `post-processing outputs`_.
+They can be used both when :ref:`executing test cases` and when `post-processing :ref:`outputs`.
 When used during execution, they only affect the log file, not the XML output file.
 With `rebot` they affect both logs and possibly generated new output XML files.